 Now that you have a repository, it's time to customize it.

 While some parts of a Subversion repository—such as the configuration files and hook scripts—are meant to be examined and modified manually, you shouldn't (and shouldn't need to) tamper with the other parts of the repository “by hand.”
-The svnadmin tool should be sufficient for any changes necessary to your repository, or you can look to third-party tools (such as Berkeley DB's tool suite) for tweaking relevant subsections of the repository.
+The svnadmin tool should be sufficient for any changes necessary to your repository, or you can look to third-party tools for tweaking relevant subsections of the repository.
 Do not attempt manual manipulation of your version control history by poking and prodding around in your repository's data store files!

 A hook is a program triggered by some repository event, such as the creation of a new revision or the modification of an unversioned property.
 Some hooks (the so-called “pre hooks”) run in advance of a repository operation and provide a means by which to both report what is about to happen and prevent it from happening at all.
 Other hooks (the “post hooks”) run after the completion of a repository event and are useful for performing tasks that examine—but don't modify—the repository.
 Each hook is handed enough information to tell what that event is (or was), the specific repository changes proposed (or completed), and the username of the person who triggered the event.